bparanj/crystal/programming/javascript/supabase/after-authentication.md

 Here’s how you can handle it in a typical client-side application (like a Nuxt.js SPA):

-In Nuxt, handling the authentication callback with Supabase can be achieved in a similar way, but you'll typically integrate it within the Nuxt context and use Nuxt-specific hooks and methods.
+In Nuxt, handling the authentication callback with Supabase can be achieved in a similar way, but you'll  integrate it within the Nuxt context and use Nuxt-specific hooks and methods.
 Here's how you can adapt your Vue component script to a Nuxt environment:

 ### Handle Auth State Change in Nuxt